LemonZhong/LemonZhong.github.io/_pages/about.md

 ---

 Mr. Ningze Zhong
 ​ Born in 2003, his interest includes Artificial Intelligence, Machine Learning, Software Development and so on.
-He is an IEEE student member and also the reviewer of an SCI Q1 journal. can email him at LemonZhong001@163.com.
+He is an IEEE student member and also the reviewer of IEEE IOTJ.
+You can email him at LemonZhong001@163.com.
 He is also crazy for using technologies in business and everyday life to make the world a better place.

 Education
 ======